-On April 26, 2024, the US EPA also published a final maximum contaminant level (MCL) of 10 ppt for GenX.
-MCLs are enforceable regulatory requirements for water utilities to ensure that water above an MCL will not be delivered to customers.
-US EPA also recognized that mixtures of perfluorinated chemicals could pose a greater health risk than an individual perfluorinated chemical.
-Therefore, US EPA also adopted an enforceable hazard index MCL of one and bundled GenX with the three other PFAS chemicals that had been proposed in 2023.
+On April 26, 2024, the US EPA also published a final MCL of 10 ppt for GenX.
+USEPA also recognized that mixtures of perfluorinated chemicals could pose a greater health risk than an individual perfluorinated chemical.
+Therefore, USEPA adopted an enforceable hazard index MCL of one and bundled GenX with three other PFAS chemicals.
 The hazard index is also enforceable to ensure that mixtures of these chemicals above the hazard index are not present in water delivered by water utilities to their customers.